SensorsINI/v2e/README.md

 To reproduce the experiments of the paper, please find [this repository](https://github.com/SensorsINI/v2e_exps_public).

-## Installation

-If you don't want to install, try [opening v2e in google colab](https://colab.research.google.com/drive/1czx-GJnx-UkhFVBbfoACLVZs8cYlcr_M?usp=sharing).

 ### Advice about conversion time
-We recommend running _v2e_ on a CUDA GPU or it will be very slow.
+We recommend running _v2e_ on a CUDA GPU or it will be very slow, particularly when using SuperSloMo upsampling.
-With a low-end GTX-1050, _v2e_ runs about 50-200X slower than real time using 10X slowdown factor and 346x260 video.
+Even with a low-end GTX-1050, _v2e_ runs about 50-200X slower than real time using 10X slowdown factor and 346x260 video.

 Conversion speed depends linearly on the reciprocal of the desired DVS timestamp resolution.